josephhu/GetdataProject/README.md

 * gen.tidy.data() computes the average (per subject and activity) of the "-mean()" and "-std()" values
 * rename.columns() renames the tidy data set with descriptive variable names.

+Detailed descriptions for each function are in the R script comments.

+gen.tidy.set() uses 3 different approaches to calculate the average of each measurements.

+* melt()/dcast() from the reshape2 library
+* ddply() with colwise from the plyr library
+* aggegate from base R

-The project intruction calls for "descriptive activity names to name the activities in the data set" so the activity values of 1, 2, etc. are converted to strings WALKING, WALKING_UPSTAIRS, etc.
+The project instruction calls for "descriptive activity names to name the activities in the data set" so the activity values of 1, 2, etc. are converted to strings WALKING, WALKING_UPSTAIRS, etc.

 Because of the length of the original names, we chose not to convert everything to lower cases but rather we are using camel cases to make them clearer to read.
 Also, the riginal data set had some sensible abbreviations (such as Gyro for Gyroscope) and so we decided to keep these abbreviations.